 You might be like me and mistake a muscle or rib for a lump because it feels different than the surrounding tissue.
 The little bumps around the edge of your nipples are called Montgomery’s glands, and they are normal.
 Pimples and moles can affect skin anywhere, including on your breast, and they are not considered lumps.

 Your breasts are composed of milk ducts and lobules connected by fat and other tissue.
 When you examine your breasts, you may feel quite a few “lumps.”
 Probably what you are feeling is your own pattern of breast tissue.
 Women vary in how “lumpy” their breasts are, so it is important for you to get acquainted with what your breasts feel like.

-So let’s say you do find a real lump.
-Does that mean you have breast cancer?
+So, let’s say you do find a real lump.
+Does that mean you definitely have breast cancer?
 Absolutely not.
-According to Dr. Love only one lump in twelve found in premenopausal women turns out to be breast cancer.
+According to Dr. Love, only one lump in 12 found in premenopausal women (meaning you haven’t yet gone through menopause) turns out to be breast cancer.
 Almost all of those will be in women well past their teens.

 So what could that lump be?
 The most common type of lump found in teens is called a fibroadenoma.
 Usually a fibroadenoma is smooth and hard and can move around easily.
 It is not cancer, but you will need to let a doctor examine you to see if it needs to be biopsied or removed, just to be sure.

 You might have a cyst, which is a fluid-filled sac in the breast tissue.
 Cysts may come and go with a woman’s menstrual cycle.
 They are not dangerous, but if they get too large or painful, a doctor can drain the fluid.